PaloAltoNetworks/prisma-access-skillets/README.md

 The details for using the API and information returned are found in the [Admin Guide](https://docs.paloaltonetworks.com/prisma/prisma-access/prisma-access-panorama-admin/prisma-access-overview/retrieve-ip-addresses-for-prisma-access.html)

-As an alternative to the curl commands and generating and update the option.txt file, the Step 3 skillet creates a simple web interface to input the API key and capture user selections for the arguments and choices.
+As an alternative to the curl commands and generating and update the option.txt file, this skillet creates a simple web interface to input the API key and capture user selections for the arguments and choices.

 The output of the API is shown on screen.